usnistgov/NIST-Tech-Pubs/readme.txt

 -------------------

-1. Name: NIST Technical Series Publication Metadata
+Name: NIST Technical Series Publication Metadata

-2. Format: XML and TXT
+Format: XML and TXT

-3. Author Information
+Author Information

-  Principal Investigator Contact Information
+   Contact Information
         Name: Kathryn Miller
            Institution: NIST
            Address: 100 Bureau Drive Stop 2500 Gaithersburg, MD 20899
            Email: kathryn.miller@nist.gov

-4. Date of data collection: 20200301
+Date of data collection: 20200306

-5. Geographic location of data collection: N/A

-6. Information about any NON-NIST funding sources that supported the collection of the data: N/A

 --------------------------
 SHARING/ACCESS INFORMATION
 --------------------------

-7. Other than the NIST statements for Copyright, Fair Use, and Licensing found at https://www.nist.gov/director/copyright-fair-use-and-licensing-statements-srd-data-and-software, list the other license or restrictions which are placed on this data: N/A

-8. Are there any restrictions or guidelines on how to use the data, (ex. information about access restrictions based on privacy, security, or other policies)?
+Are there any restrictions or guidelines on how to use the data, (ex. information about access restrictions based on privacy, security, or other policies)?
 No

-9. Is there a documentary standard that applies to this dataset? http://www.crossref.org/qrschema/3.0 http://www.w3.org/2001/XMLSchema-instance http://www.crossref.org/schemas/crossref_query_output3.0.xsd
+Is there a documentary standard that applies to this dataset? http://www.crossref.org/qrschema/3.0 http://www.w3.org/2001/XMLSchema-instance http://www.crossref.org/schemas/crossref_query_output3.0.xsd

-10. Links to publications that cite or use the data: N/A

-11. Links to other publicly accessible locations of the data: https://kmm5.ipages.nist.gov/TechPubs2HTML/
+Links to other publicly accessible locations of the data: https://kmm5.ipages.nist.gov/TechPubs2HTML/

-12. Links/relationships to ancillary data sets: N/A

-13. Was data derived from another source? (example, Open FEMA) If yes, list source(s): doi.crossref.org
+Was data derived from another source? (example, Open FEMA)
+           If yes, list source(s): doi.crossref.org

-14. Recommended citation for the data (See NIST guidance for citation https://inet.nist.gov/nvl/howdoi/cite-nist-datasets):
+Recommended citation for the data:

+NIST Research Library (2020), NIST Technical Series Publication Metadata, National Institute of Standards and Technology, Persistent Identifier or URL (Access date)